szymon-jozef/zut-calendar/README.md

 - On Unix-like systems config is stored in `$XDG_CONFIG_HOME/zut-calendar/config.ini`
 - On Windows it's in `%LocalAppData%\szymon-jozef\zut-calendar\config.ini`

+Example config is stored at `examples/config.ini`.
+It's copied to your config dir by default.
+Entry names are pretty self-explanatory.

 # Localisation
 As of now this project supports English and Polish.
 Your language will be selected based on `$LANG`.
 If you want to overwrite it just set it before starting the program: `LANG=en zut-calendar`